-BSCR is led by two co-directors, one each from Arts & Humanities and Social Sciences, who serve three-year terms.
-The directors are Profs.
-Jonathan Sheehan (History, Social Sciences, 2012-16) and Mark Csikszentmihalyi (East Asian Languages and Cultures, Humanities, 2012-16).
-Prof. Ethan Shagan (History, Humanities) was a co-director in 2012 and Susanna Elm was interim director in 2015-16.
+A joint initiative of the UC Berkeley Deans of Arts and Humanities and Social Sciences, BSCR is led by two co-directors who serve renewable three-year terms.
+The present directors are Profs.
+Jonathan Sheehan (History, Social Sciences, 2013-19) and Mark Csikszentmihalyi (East Asian Languages and Cultures, Arts and Humanities, 2012-18).